 - 1. The LPG tank must be full when the sender is calibrated, otherwise the calibration will be invalid.
-Fill the LPG tank by using an alternate measurement method, such as weight, a spit valve, or a mechanical gauge on the tank. - To calibrate, press and hold down the LPG button, the display will show some LPG level. - 3.
-While continuing to hold down the LPG button, press and hold down the BATT button.
-Continue to hold down both buttons for about 5 seconds until the display shows "LPG". - 4.
-When this occurs release both buttons, the display will show "CAL" for a second and then shut off, completing the calibration procedure. - The LPG can be recalibrated as many times as desired, although recalibration should not be needed unless the LPG tank sender or the display has been replaced.
+Fill the LPG tank by using an alternate measurement method, such as weight, a spit valve, or a mechanical gauge on the tank. - 2.
+To calibrate, press and hold down the bottom button and then the fourth button from the top, the display will show "CAL LPG HLd 5 SEC."
+The seconds will count down if the buttons are held down. - 3.
+When the countdown expires, the display shows "LEt Go to CAL LPG". - 4.
+When this occurs release both buttons to calibrate the display to 100%.
+The bottom display will show "100" and the other displays will show "Sto".
+Calibration is now complete and normal operation resumes.

+- 5. If either button is released before the countdown is complete, then "Abo rt LPG CAL" is shown.
+The new calibration is aborted and the existing calibration is retained.
+Normal operation resumes. - 6.
+The LPG can be recalibrated as many times as desired, although recalibration should not be needed unless the LPG tank sender or the display has been replaced.